 This site includes advertising.

 In the ClassroomThe articles are short and interesting, a perfect match for non-fiction reading comprehension.
 With so many different activities to choose from, it will be easy for the classroom teacher to differentiate.
 There is an mp3 audio version of each article so students can listen as they read.
 Assign small groups of students to present the news each week, using the interactive whiteboard to show others the country and city from which the article originated.
 Make the newscasting experience even more real by having students read scripts of these news stories or their own original stories using a Easyprompter, reviewed here.
-Students can then go to another news source such as "Mapeas" (reviewed here) and click on the country of origin to see what else is happening in the news there.
-For a project, have the small groups create a "talking map" using a site such as Woices (beta) (reviewed here).
+Students can then go to another news source such as 4 News Wall, reviewed here, to see what else is happening in the news.
+For a projecth and to enhance student learning, have the small groups create a "talking map" using a site such as Zeemaps, reviewed here.
 This site allows students to create audio recordings AND choose a location (where their article/story took place).
 What a fabulous way to share the article with the rest of the class!

 Grades2 to 8

 "Speak Up" is a straightforward cartoon-creator site meant to teach the importance of character, setting, problem, and solution.
 The site provides possible characters, settings, and...more

 "Speak Up" is a straightforward cartoon-creator site meant to teach the importance of character, setting, problem, and solution.
 The site provides possible characters, settings, and conflicts from which students can choose.
 Creating cartoons is an effective way to teach students how to write stories with a clear storyline and structure.
 The story problem section allows students to write in their own scenarios.
 Students are responsible for creating the solution to the story problem themselves.
 Each cartoon strip contains six boxes, allows two characters per page, and speaking bubbles as well as narrative box across the bottom of the page.